Home » Recipes » Drop Cookies » Chocolate Covered Raisin Cookies in a Jar

 Chocolate Covered Raisin Cookies

 Empty cookie mix into large mixing bowl.
 Use your hands to thoroughly blend mix.
 Add 1/2 cup butter or margarine, softened at room temperature.
 Add 1 egg, slightly beaten, and 1 teaspoon vanilla.
-Mix until completly blended.
+Mix until completely blended.
 You may need to finish mixing with your hands.
 Shape into walnut-sized balls.
 Place 2 inches apart on a parchment-lined cookie sheet.
-Bake at 375F (190C) 13 to 15 minutes until tops are very lightly browned.
+Bake at 375F (190C) 10 to 14 minutes or until edges are very lightly browned.
 Cool 5 minutes on baking sheet.
 Remove cookies to racks to finish cooling.

 Reviews